Frequently asked questions

 12. When will the award recipients be announced?

-Award recipients are typically announced in the spring.
+In light of current circumstances the Prime Minister’s Awards for Teaching Excellence, Teaching Excellence in STEM and Excellence in Early Childhood Education are postponed.
 We recommend that you check our website for updates and encourage you to sign up for our email updates.

 13. Will both successful and unsuccessful applicants be notified of their results?